"If you liked it, then you should have put a pin on it"

 Emily Olson is finishing her Master's in Liberal Arts in Gastronomy at Boston University and earned certificates in wine studies from BU's Elizabeth Bishop Wine Resource Center.

-After studying marketing and economics at the University of Memphis and working at FedEx's headquarters, she left the cubicle life and moved to Chicago to pursue a classical culinary education at Kendall College.
+After studying marketing and economics at the University of Memphis and working at FedEx's headquarters, she left the cubicle life and moved to Chicago to pursue culinary school at Kendall College.
 Emily staged at various restaurants and gained a strong understanding of specialty food brand management and Mexican cuisine at Frontera Foods Inc., owned by Chef Rick Bayless.
 Emily also lead the operations and logistics team at the design consultancy, Food Marketing Support Services.
 This team provided sensory science insights to food and beverage Fortune 500 clients.

 In between studying food anthropology, attending wine tastings, and writing about food, Emily is a chef instructor at the Boston Center for Adult Education and a social media intern at Harvard Common Press.